 - Eligibility: Students ages 18-21 who are currently receiving services through PSD Integrated Services and demonstrate transition needs in their Individualized Education Plan (IEP) are eligible.
 Students must be interested in community-based education and have completed credits required for graduation prior to entering the program.
 It is preferred that students have taken at least two semesters of ACE in high school prior to participation.

-- Application: Students should work with their high school social worker, counselor or case manager to arrange transition plans and to see if Cooper Home is right for them.
+- Portfolio: Students should work with their high school social worker, counselor or case manager to arrange transition plans and to see if Cooper Home is right for them.